 How do you store leftover chicken drumsticks?

-You want to keep them moist so I like using a freezer bag.
-Normal sandwich bags aren’t as thick and are quite small too.
-If you use the quart or gallon size you can store a few and then suck all of the air out of it so there is little to no air left inside to dry them out.
+You want to keep Fall-off-the-Bone Chicken Drumsticks moist, so I like using a freezer bag.
+Normal sandwich bags aren’t as thick and are quite small, too.
+If you use the quart or gallon size, you can store a few and then suck all the air out of it, leaving little to no air inside to dry them out.
 Keep in the fridge for up to 3 days, but 24 hours later is ideal.

 How do you reheat leftover chicken legs?